ninjakitteh69/Clickatell-Csharp/README.md

 ##Reference Links and More Info:

 Found a bug or missing a feature?
-Log it here and we will take a look at it https://github.com/ninjakitteh69/Clickatell-Csharp/issues
+Log it here and we will take a look. https://github.com/ninjakitteh69/Clickatell-Csharp/issues

 Register a new account to send sms's: